wristband-dev/fastapi-auth/README.md

 #### `request.state.session.get_session_response(metadata=None)`

 Create a `SessionResponse` for Wristband frontend SDKs.
 This method is typically used in your Session Endpoint.
-An `HTTPException` with 401 status if `tenant_id` or `user_id` are missing from the session.
+An `HTTPException` with 401 status is raised if `tenant_id` or `user_id` are missing from the session.

 | Parameters | Type | Required | Default | Description |
 | ---------- | ---- | -------- | ------- | ----------- |